eddireeder/eddireeder/README.md

 I'm a computer science graduate with an interest in all things software!
 I've dabbled in **3D computer vision**, **android app development**, and a whole lot of **web technologies**!

-I've built tonnes of cool side projects, some you can see here, and I'll be happy to tell you about.
+I've built tonnes of cool side projects, some you can see here, and others I'll be happy to tell you about.

 Got an idea? 💡 Looking to collaborate? 👯 Just want a chat? 💬 Don't hesitate to get in touch ...